-From the School of Natural Law resources at the NewEarth University (NEU)
+Sovereignty Resources researched, compiled and written by faculty, staff and associated fellows of the School of Natural Law at NewEarth University (NEU)

-It is crucial to the sovereign exercise of inherent natural rights that one has a fundamental and visual understanding of the line between fiction and reality.
+It’s crucial to the sovereign exercise of inherent natural rights that one has a fundamental & visual understanding of a line between fiction and reality.

 For the purposes of this understanding, reality refers to that which has substance in this third dimensional (3D) plane of existence; and fiction refers to anything that is a product of the mind of wo/man.

 Generally, one may consider land and people to be real, with pretty much everything else being fictional.
 There are various levels of fiction.